djipidi/graphene_django_crud/README.md

 ```
 </details>

-## Filtering by user
+### Filtering by user

-To respond to a business logic it is necessary to filtering by user.
+To respond to several use cases, it is necessary to filter the logged in user.
 the graphene module gives access to the user from the context object in info arg.
 The "get_queryset" method which returns by default <model>.objects.all(), but it can be overloaded.